-Using the Modular Vertical Capture Optional: The tibia cutting guide features the ability to place both a pin at the intersection of the sagittal and transverse resection and the option to add a slotted guide to aid creating the sagittal resection (Figure 11).
+Using the Modular Vertical Capture References used to set lateral rotation are typically defined as the gap between the lateral tibia eminence wall and medial border of lateral femoral condyle with knee in approximately 90° of flexion posterior and a point along the tibia tuberosity approximately 1/3 the distance from the medial tuberosity border anterior.
+This will typically result in approximately 10-20° of internal component rotation (Figure 11).
+Note: Internal rotation is important to ensure proper componentto-component alignment due to the screw home mechanism of the femur on the tibia.
+Optional: The tibia cutting guide features the ability to place both a pin at the intersection of the sagittal and transverse resection (Figure 11) and the option to add a slotted guide to aid in performing the sagittal resection (Figure 12).
 Tip: The undercut pin is made available to protect undercutting of the plateau and spine, and the sagittal guide is made available to help both targeting the pin and ensuring a perpendicular sagittal and transverse resection.
-Stress concentrations caused by undercutting the tibial plateau and spine may increase risk of post-operative bony fracture.
-Tip: There are targeting marks on the top of the block to illustrate available placement area for undercut protection pin.

-Tibia Resection

-The proximal tibia native anatomical boney structures of the operative compartment should be resected such that a planar surface is created with adequate space, and in orientation of proper surgical alignment for implantation of a tibia implant on this prepared surface.
+Stress concentrations caused by undercutting the tibial plateau and spine may increase risk of post-operative fracture.
+Tip: There are targeting marks on the top of the block to illustrate available placement area for the undercut protection pin.
+Tip: Due to the thickness and location of the patellar tendon, a common surgical error is excessive external rotation of the tibial baseplate when done via lateral parapatellar arthrotomy.
+Tibia Resection The proximal tibia native anatomical boney structures of the operative compartment should be resected such that a planar surface is created with adequate space, and in orientation of proper surgical alignment for implantation of a tibia implant on this prepared surface.
 Tip: Take a conservative yet adequate resection.
-If minimal resection for 8 mm construct is not achieved, overcorrection and disease progression to uninvolved compartment could result.
+If minimal resection for 8mm construct is not achieved, overcorrection and disease progression to uninvolved compartment could result.
 Use a reciprocating blade to make the sagittal resection.
 Be cautious not to raise your hand and resect distally through the posterior cortex.

+Tip: Leave reciprocating saw blade (or angel wing) in place to protect medial side while making transverse cut.
 Use a narrow oscillating blade to make the transverse resection.
-This resection can be made through the saw capture or on top of the cutting block for more visibility.
-Tip: If making a non-captured resection note that it is a +4 mm resection (Figure 12).
+This resection can be made through the saw capture (Figure 13) or on top of the cutting block for more visibility.
 Once both the sagittal and transverse resections are complete, the Tibia Resection Guide may be disengaged and removed to assess joint balance while leaving the remainder of the tibia cutting guide assembly in place.
 Remove the Tibia Resection Guide by depressing the black button on the medial aspect of the guide.
-This allows access to the joint space to check joint tension while maintaining a reference to the Tibia Resection Alignment (Figure 13).
-Tip: Disengaging only the Tibia Resection Guide may aid in alignment should modification to the resection, such as additional depth be needed.
-Tip: Ensuring the Tibia Resection Guide locking feature is locked prior to removal will aid in alignment should additional depth resection be needed.
+This allows access to the joint space to check joint tension while maintaining a reference to the Tibia Resection Alignment (Figure 14).
+Tip: Disengaging only the Tibia Resection Guide may aid in alignment should modification to the resection, such as additional depth, be needed.
+Tip: Ensuring the Tibia Resection Guide locking feature is locked prior to removal will aid in alignment should additional resection depth be needed.